-- Body weight will be taken at screening (for the calculation of the initial IP infusion dose [in mg]/volume [in mL]).
+- d Written informed consent must be obtained prior to performance of any study procedures including screening/rescreening procedures. - Randomization is to take place after verification of subject's meeting all the main eligibility criteria, as well as additional bronchoscopy/BAL-related eligibility criteria (as applicable).
+Bronchoscopy/BAL visit with evaluable BAL samples collected must be completed prior to randomization and within 48 hours prior to the first IP administration. - Body weight will be taken at screening (for the calculation of the initial IP infusion dose [in mg]/volume [in mL]).
 Body weight will be monitored at 6-week intervals (ie, during Weeks 1, 7, 13, 19, and 25) throughout the study.
 All body weight measurements must be taken using standardized procedures.
-Dose adjustment based on body weight changes during the course of the study may be made if the changes are clinically significant (eg, >5%). - g.
-To be performed prior to dosing on the day of the IP administration.
-Measurements taken prior to the first IP infusion (Week 1) will serve as the baseline values. - h.
-During treatment period, vital signs (body temperature, respiratory rate, pulse rate, and systolic and diastolic blood pressure) are to be taken on the day of IP infusion during Weeks 1, 7, 13, 19, and 25 infusion visits at any time prior to the infusion, at each rate reduction due to AE(s) and/or infusion interruption/discontinuation due to AE(s), and at 30 (±15) minutes after the completion of an infusion. - i.
-ECG obtained within 26 weeks prior to screening may be used, if available. - Chest X-ray or CT scan obtained within 52 weeks prior to screening may be used, if available. - k.
-Pulmonary function tests include spirometry (forced expiratory volume in 1 second [FEV1] and forced vital capacity [FVC]), which is to be taken 30±15 minutes after administration of a short-acting inhaled β2 agonist bronchodilator (eg, 400 μg of salbutamol, or its equivalent). - ^{1.} For laboratory assessments, see Table 20.3-1. - m.
-Samples will each be split into duplicate aliquots of approximate equal volume.
-One of the 2 aliquots will serve as the backup sample and stored appropriately until notified by the sponsor. - n.
-In the event of suspected immune-related adverse events, unscheduled anti-A1PI antibody samples may be collected as necessary and upon consultation with or notification by the sponsor to support AE investigation.
-The unscheduled anti-A1PI antibody samples must be accompanied by plasma sample collection for the determination of antigenic and functional A1PI levels. - The first infusion (Week 1), as well as infusions at Week 13 and Week 25, must be administered at the study site.
+Dose adjustment based on body weight changes during the course of the study may be made if the changes are clinically significant (eg, >5%). - To be performed prior to dosing on the day of the IP administration.
+Measurements taken prior to the first IP infusion (Week 1) will serve as the baseline values. - During treatment period, vital signs (body temperature, respiratory rate, pulse rate, and systolic and diastolic blood pressure) are to be taken on the day of IP infusion during Weeks 1, 7, 13, 19, and 25 infusion visits at any time prior to the infusion, at each rate reduction due to AE(s) and/or infusion interruption/discontinuation due to AE(s), and at 30 (±15) minutes after the completion of an infusion. - 1 ECG obtained within 26 weeks prior to screening may be used, if available. - Chest X-ray or CT scan obtained within 52 weeks prior to screening may be used, if available. - ^k Pulmonary function tests include spirometry (forced expiratory volume in 1 second [FEV1] and forced vital capacity [FVC]) to be performed in triplicate, which is to be taken 30±5 minutes after administration of a short-acting inhaled β2 agonist bronchodilator (eg, 400 μg of salbutamol, or its equivalent). - For laboratory assessments, see Table 20.3-1. - Samples will each be split into duplicate aliquots of approximate equal volume.
+One of the 2 aliquots will serve as the backup sample and stored appropriately until notified by the sponsor. - In the event of suspected immune-related AEs, unscheduled anti-A1PI antibody samples may be collected as necessary and upon consultation with or notification by the sponsor to support AE investigation.
+The unscheduled anti-A1PI antibody samples must be accompanied by plasma sample collection for the determination of antigenic and functional A1PI levels. - The first infusion (Week 1), as well as infusions at Week 7, Week 13, Week 19, and Week 25, must be administered at the study site.
 Other weekly infusions may be administered at the study site or at another suitable location (eg, the subject's home) by a qualified healthcare professional, as acceptable per local regulations and standard practices of the study site. - Pollowing each infusion visit, telephone follow-up will be conducted by the investigator/designee at 72 hours (+1 business day) to document AEs, and/or administration of concomitant medications or non-drug therapies, which may have occurred within 72 hours after the completion of an infusion.
-Any adverse events that occur and/or concomitant medications/non-drug therapies that the subject takes after the post-infusion telephone follow-up will be collected during the subsequent weekly infusion visit. - ^q Vital signs will be measured within 2 hours prior to each BAL procedure and within 1 hour after the completion of the BAL procedure.
+Any AEs that occur and/or concomitant medications/non-drug therapies that the subject takes after the post-infusion telephone follow-up will be collected during the subsequent weekly infusion visit. - Vital signs will be measured within 2 hours prior to each BAL procedure and within 1 hour after the completion of the BAL procedure.
 Pre-BAL vital signs are to be performed prior to the administration of bronchodilator and local anesthesia.